Docs›Quickstart

 What's next

-- SDK Reference — full API surface, error handling, and TypeScript types
+- SDK Reference — full API surface, operating modes, error handling, and TypeScript types

 - Configuration — detection rules, custom patterns, and zero-data mode